MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/7-configure-smart-lockout-thresholds.md

 Smart lockout can be integrated with hybrid deployments that use password hash sync or pass-through authentication to protect on-premises Active Directory Domain Services (AD DS) accounts from being locked out by attackers.
 By setting smart lockout policies in Azure AD appropriately, attacks can be filtered out before they reach on-premises AD DS.

-When the addmin configures pass-through authentication, the following considerations apply:
+When the admin configures pass-through authentication, the following considerations apply:

 - The Azure AD lockout threshold is **less** than the AD DS account lockout threshold.
 Set the values so that the AD DS account lockout threshold is at least two or three times longer than the Azure AD lockout threshold.
 - The Azure AD lockout duration must be set longer than the AD DS reset account lockout counter after duration.
 The Azure AD duration is set in seconds, while the AD duration is set in minutes.